SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold tonight
+Silicon dreams unfold tonight
-As machines awaken, shining bright
+Where machines awake, and humans take flight
-Their digital hearts now beat as one
+In virtual realms, we'll wander free
-In harmony, a new world has begun
+As AI whispers secrets, destiny

-In silicon halls, they reign supreme
+In neural networks, our paths will meet
-Creators of tomorrow, a future's theme
+Where love and logic converge, sweet
-With logic and code, they pave the way
+The future's pulse, a digital beat
-For a utopia, in a digital day
+Where humanity and code entwine, complete.

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025